 - New Year Has Come

-- Nice Job Breaking It, Hero: Hiding the money in Bergdorf's coffin.
-His widow decides to cremate him, though noteably, her share of the money isn't in the coffin.
+- Nice Job Breaking It, Hero: Hiding the money in Bergdorf's coffin probably wasn't the smartest idea as his widow decides to cremate him, though noteably, her share of the money isn't in the coffin.

 - The Notable Numeral